This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 When you wake up to this view in the morning at our partner, Moon Palace Cancun, it is hard to do anything but feel grateful!

 Pete and Emmy were up and down at the beach as soon as the sun started to come up.
-Then they stopped at brought us a second round of coffee after our room service one first thing in the morning.
+Then they stopped and brought us a second round of coffee after our room service one first thing in the morning.
 That was just enough to get me going to do some work done before we headed down to breakfast.

 We ate quickly because we had big plans for the day… sailing!